Hair salons worry about re-opening without regulatory guidance, protective gear

 Andrews had an appointment to apply for a PPP loan, and will try to apply now that the federal government added more money to the program.

-The spokesperson for the Colorado Department of Labor and Employment says if people are choosing not to work because of a safety concern they can file for unemployment benefits, but there’s no guarantee those workers would receive them.
+The spokesperson for the Colorado Department of Labor and Employment (CDLE) said if people are choosing not to work because of a safety concern, they can file for unemployment benefits, but there’s no guarantee those workers would receive them.

 SUGGESTED VIDEOS | Local stories from 9NEWS